Hello, World!

 For that reason, athletes who are slightly above or below a listed standard may still be viable — or may not be — depending on the full picture.

 These benchmarks should be viewed as practical recruiting guidance — not guaranteed cutoffs.
 At the Division I level, coaches evaluate more than just raw marks.
-Progression, academic profile, roster need, event-group fit, and timing all play a major role in whether an athlete is a true recruiting fit for Fordham.
+Progression, academic profile, roster need, event-group fit, and timing all play a major role in whether an athlete is a true recruiting fit for Yale.

+Yale recruiting is about more than just the standard.
 Yale is one of the most selective programs in the Ivy League.
 A published standard can be a helpful benchmark, but in many cases, hitting that number alone is not enough to become a realistic supported-admission recruit.

 That’s why families should treat Yale’s published standards as a useful guide — not a guarantee.